gauravkdwivedi/Next-Hike-Project-3/README.md

-# Housing Data Analysis
+# Next Hike Project - 3 - Housing Data Analysis

 ## Overview

-### This repository contains Python code for analyzing a housing dataset.
+This repository contains Python code for analyzing a housing dataset.
 The analysis includes data cleaning, univariate analysis, multivariate analysis, and visualizations to understand the various factors influencing house prices.
 The dataset used for this analysis is loaded from a CSV file ('Housing_data.csv').

 # Getting Started

 ## Prerequisites

-### Make sure you have the following Python libraries installed:
+Make sure you have the following Python libraries installed:
-pandas
+- **pandas
-numpy
+- **numpy
-seaborn
+- **seaborn
-matplotlib
+- **matplotlib

 # Analysis Steps
 1. Data Loading and Inspection